-Project Name Method 6-1 5 Large Water Abstractors Project 5 Description The aim of this project method 5 is to provide assistance to large water abstractors to identify options for improving the water abstraction, distribution and use components of their operations.
-It is expected this project method 5 will reduce the abstraction pressure on the groundwater and surface water resources, while providing abstractors with financial benefits and their business/customers with greater certainty of supply.
-The emphasis will be on working with large abstractors to identify and implement opportunities for increasing water use efficiency, reducing distribution network leakages, agreeing priority of use within distribution networks, and consideration of alternative water

-Project Name Method 6-1 5 Large Water Abstractors supply and storage options.
-Who Horizons The Regional Council, Territorial Authorities District Councils 1 , industry and large irrigators will work together to develop, fund and implement this programme.
-Links to Policy This project method links to implements Policyies 6-12, 6-13 and 6-14.3 Target All major abstractors in the Region have been contacted and assistance provided where requested by 2016.
+Project Name Large Water Abstractors Project Description The aim of this project is to provide assistance to large water abstractors to identify options for improving the water abstraction, distribution and use components of their operations.
+It is expected this project will reduce the abstraction pressure on the groundwater and surface water resources, while providing abstractors with financial benefits and their business/customers with greater certainty of supply.
+The emphasis will be on working with large abstractors to identify and implement opportunities for increasing water-use efficiency, reducing distribution network leakages, agreeing priority of use within distribution networks, and consideration of alternative water supply and storage options.
+Who Horizons Regional Council, District Councils, industry and large irrigators will work together to develop, fund and implement this programme.
+Links to Policy This project links to Policies 6-12, 6-13 and 6-14.
+Target All major abstractors in the Region have been contacted and assistance provided where requested by 2016.

-Project Name-Method 6-2 5 Sewage Treatment Plant Upgrades Project 5 Description The aim of this project method 5 is to work with assist Territorial Authorities to seek central Government funding for sewage treatment plant upgrades, given that the plants make they are a significant contributor of contribution to 2 contaminants to waterways bodies 2 during low flows.
-Horizons The 2 Regional Council will work with Territorial Authorities to analyse their treatment and disposal options and to develop a package to present to Government with the aim of securing capital works funding to reduce the environmental impact of these discharges.
+Project Name Sewage Treatment Plant Upgrades Project Description The aim of this project is to work with Territorial Authorities to seek central Government funding for sewage treatment plant upgrades, given that they are a significant contributor of contaminants to waterways during low flows.
+Horizons Regional Council will work with Territorial Authorities to analyse their treatment and disposal options and to develop a package to present to Government with the aim of securing capital works funding to reduce the environmental impact of these discharges.
 An ongoing project.
-Horizons Regional Council extended an invitation to all Territorial Authorities to actively engage with the Regional Council as part of this project in 2006.
-2 Who Horizons-Regional Council, Territorial Authorities district councils 2 , Ministry of Health and, 2 local health agencies (e.g. MidCentral Health) and iwi authorities.
-54 Links to Policy This method project links to implements Policyies 6-2, 6-8, 6-10 and 6-11.
-Targets 2 Horizons Regional Council to extend an invitation in 2008 to all Territorial Authorities to actively engage with the Regional Council on this matter, and 2 Central Government funding applications completed for upgrade of sewage treatment plants as required.
+Horizons Regional Council extended an invitation to all Territorial Authorities to actively engage with the Regional Council as part of this method in 2006.
+Who Horizons Regional Council, district councils, Ministry of Health and local health agencies (eg., MidCentral Health).
+Links to Policy This project links to Policies 6-2, 6-8, 6-10 and 6-11.
+Targets Horizons Regional Council to extend an invitation in 2008 to all Territorial Authorities to actively engage with the Regional Council on this matter, and central Government funding applications completed for upgrade of sewage treatment plants as required.

-Project Name Method 6-3 5 On-site Wastewater System Forum Project Description 5 The aim of this project method 5 is to facilitate implementation of the Regional Council's Manual for On-site Wastewater Systems - Design and Management.
-Horizons The 2 Regional Council will establish a forum to aid understanding and implementation of the manual and will undertake regular reviews of new types of on-site treatment and disposal systems.
+Project Name On-site Wastewater System Forum Project Description The aim of this project is to facilitate implementation of the Regional Council's Manual for On-site Wastewater Systems - Design and Management.

+Project Name On-site Wastewater System Forum Horizons Regional Council will establish a forum to aid understanding and implementation of the manual and will undertake regular reviews of new types of on-site treatment and disposal systems.
 Who The forum will comprise, as a minimum, representatives from the Regional Council, Territorial Authorities, consulting engineers and system installers.
-Links to Policy This project method links toimplements Policyies 6-2 and 6-69.3 Target Two meetings per year.
+Links to Policy This project links to Policies 6-2 and 6-9.
+Target Two meetings per year.

-Project Name-Method 6-4 5 Human Sewage Discharges to Water Project Description 5 The Regional Council will provide assistance to Territorial Authorities district councils to upgrade existing sewage treatment systems that directly discharge ^ treated human sewage to the Region's waterways bodies .
-Horizons The Regional Council to work with Territorial Authorities to reduce water volume, explore land-use disposal treatment 55 options and assist with funding opportunities.
-Who Horizons The Regional Council and Territorial Authorities and iwi authorities.
-55 Links to Policy This project method links to implements Policyies 6-2 and 6-11 6-8.5 Target To stop direct human sewage discharges to water by 2020.
+Project Name Human Sewage Discharges to Water Project Description The Regional Council will provide assistance to district councils to upgrade existing sewage treatment systems that directly discharge treated human sewage to the Region's waterways.
+Horizons Regional Council to work with Territorial Authorities to reduce water volume, explore land-use disposal options and assist with funding opportunities.
+Who Horizons Regional Council and Territorial Authorities.
+Links to Policy This project links to Policies 6-2 and 6-11.
+Target To stop direct human sewage discharges to water by 2020.